Jamil Sahid Mohamed Khalil

 Jamil Sahid Mohamed Khalil (1936–2000) was a Sierra Leonean-Lebanese businessman, diamonds and commodities trader.
 He attained prominence in the diamond industry across Africa and Antwerp and became an influential figure in the politics of Sierra Leone through his close association with President Siaka Stevens.

 Jamil also came to dominate other business sectors including fisheries, tourism construction and aviation.

 In 1987, he and several prominent politicians, including Vice President Francis Minah, were implicated, convicted and sentenced to death in the failed assassination plot against President Joseph Momoh.
 Jamil escaped and was exiled from Sierra Leone.

 He returned to Freetown before leaving it again during the 1999 RUF invasion.

 Early life

-Khalil was born in Freetown in 1936 to a Lebanese father and a Sierra Leonean mother.
+Khalil was born in Freetown in 1936 to a Sierra Leonean father with Lebanese roots and a Sierra Leonean mother.

 Career

 Jamil Sahid Mohamed Khalil built his vast fortune by exporting diamonds to Antwerp during the seventies and eighties.
 He was arguably the most successful Lebanese trader in West Africa.
 As a result of his activities, he was considered one of the richest and most powerful men in Africa along with then-President Siaka Stevens.